-When designing an engine to pull in more than atmospheric pressure, tuners often turn to forced induction.
-It’s one of the fastest ways to add significant power to almost any engine, and there are two prevalent ways it can be done: supercharging and turbocharging.
+When drawing in atmospheric air pressure doesn’t provide enough power, manufacturers and tuners turned to forced induction.
+It’s the best method of achieving significant power increases with almost any engine, and there are two main ways of getting it done: supercharging and turbocharging.

 What’s the difference?
 A supercharger is an air compressor driven by the crankshaft of an engine, usually connected with a belt.
 Alternatively, a turbocharger is simply an air compressor driven by an exhaust gas turbine.
 That’s the one key difference; a supercharger requires engine power to run, while a turbocharger runs off waste energy created by the engine.
 You might assume that because the turbo is run off waste gases that it’s more efficient, and you’d be correct!

 - Power vs size: allows for smaller engine displacements to produce much more power relative to their size.

 - Better fuel economy: smaller engines use less fuel to idle, and have less rotational and reciprocating mass, which improves fuel economy.

 - Higher efficiency: turbochargers run off energy that is typically lost in naturally-aspirated and supercharged engines (exhaust gases), thus the recovery of this energy improves the overall efficiency of the engine.

 - Turbo lag: turbochargers, especially large turbochargers, take time to spool up and provide useful boost.

 - Boost threshold: for traditional turbochargers, they are often sized for a certain RPM range where the exhaust gas flow is adequate to provide additional boost for the engine.
 They typically do not operate across as wide an RPM range as superchargers.